jpersons24/overlay-frontend/README.md

+# Overlay

+ See README in parent repository [Overlay](https://github.com/jpersons24/overlay) for further details and installation/use instructions.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).